Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

-The algorithm can be found in Alg.~\ref{alg1}.
+The algorithm is depicted in Alg.~\ref{alg1}.
 By $DiracDet(s,\tau)$ we mean all distributions $\nu$ induced by $s\Rightarrow \nu$ by means of a Dirac determinate scheduler.
 It remains to define the ComputeInfo algorithm, FindWeakSplit algorithm and the Refine algorithm.
 As the Refine algorithm is standard, we omit it from this paper.
-The routine ComputeInfo just calculates the convex sets $S(s,\alpha)$ according to Remark \ref{rem:convex}.
-The routine FindWeakSplit given in Alg.~\ref{alg2} pretty much looks like the one given in \cite{segala:02} but it only ``sees'' tangible states that are provided as an additional parameter to the routine.
+The routine ComputeInfo just calculates the convex sets $S(s,a)$ according to Remark \ref{rem:convex}.
+The routine FindWeakSplit given in Alg.~\ref{alg2} looks very much like the one given in \cite{segala:02} but it only ``sees'' nn-tangible states that are provided as an additional parameter to the routine.